peakphp/database/README.md

 # Peak/Database

-The purpose of this package is to facilitate the integration of [Laravel Database](https://packagist.org/packages/illuminate/database) and [Phinx migration](https://packagist.org/packages/robmorgan/phinx) for any application as standalone.
+The purpose of this package is to facilitate the integration of [Laravel Database](https://packagist.org/packages/illuminate/database) and [Phinx migration](https://packagist.org/packages/robmorgan/phinx) in any standalone application or framework.

 ## Installation